SAP-archive/fundamental-vue/README.md

 Some prior knowledge of Vue is required for using this library.

+# Developer Guide
+Interested in contributing to this Fundamental Vue?
+See the [Developer Guide](https://github.com/SAP/fundamental-vue/wiki/Dev-Guide).

 # Getting started

 ## Fundamental Vue in 5 Minutes or less